felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 >
 > -- Robert Greene, *Mastery*

-In 2017, freshly graduated from McGill University and feeling ready to tackle the world, I started working for a newly-formed startup then-called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
-I had just finished my Masters thesis in particle Physics and was ready to jump into the world of software development[^3].
-I had developed a recent fondness for computers after analyzing multiple particle trajectories for my thesis.
+In 2017, freshly graduated from McGill University and feeling ready to tackle the world, I started working as a junior machine learning scientist for a newly-formed startup then-called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
+I had just finished my Masters thesis in particle Physics and was ready to jump into the world of software development[^3] after having developed a recent fondness for computers through my research.

 [^3]: This shift from Physics to software is something I previously [discussed on my blog in 2019](/posts/2019/10/why-i-shifted-from-physics-to-focus-on-software/).

-Machine learning was the hot buzzword at the time and so I was hired as a junior machine learning scientist.

-A few months in,  it became apparent that things were clearly not working out.
-There was no science to my methods.
+A few months in at Proximity HCI, it became apparent that things were clearly not working out: I was terrible at machine learning.
+There was simply no science to my methods.
 I just cobbled algorithms together and hoped they would work magically.
 With machine learning, I was simply "not on my X", as we say in French, meaning I wasn't in the right context to fulfill my potential.
 As I naturally drifted towards handling the IT of the company and discovering automated deployment pipelines, my then-manager (and trusted friend!)
-Alexandre Désilets-Benoit said something that would change my life.
+Alexandre Désilets-Benoit said something that would change my life:

-*"You know what?
+> *"You know what?
 I think DevOps would be a good fit for you."*

-For  someone with a self-diagnosed impostor syndrome, receiving this kind of information is a mixed bag.
+For  someone with a self-diagnosed impostor syndrome, receiving this kind of feedback is a mixed bag.
 On one hand, it finally explained why I was  having such a difficult time  accomplishing the tasks I was given.
 This  was a relief. *"Of course, it all makes sense now!
 I'm bad at machine learning because, deep down, I'm a DevOps!
 Yes, change